misterk1269/CV_Gesture_Game_project/README.md

-# 🎮 AR Gesture Game Controller
+# 🎮 Gesture Game Controller
 *(Play Subway Surfers, SEGA, and other games using only your hand gestures!)*

 ![AR Gesture Game Control Start Screen](SS_Game.png)